Sol Eytinge Jr.: Family

 In 1858 he married divorcee, Margaret (Winship) Wyckoff, who had two children from her previous marriage, one of whom took the name of her new step father and became actress Pearl Eytinge.
 Eytinge's wife was a published author and wrote under the names of Margaret Winship Eytinge, Madge Elliot, Bell Thorne and Allie Vernon.

 Several of Eytinge's relatives were connected with the theatre: Samuel D. Eytinge and Rose Eytinge were cousins and his brother Charles D. Eytinge was a renowned “reader”.
 Another brother, Harry, was a producer and actor.
 His nephew, Dennis Miller Bunker, was an impressionist painter.

+One brother, Clarence Eytinge (1835-1900), followed his family into the arts.
+During the Civil War, he joined the United States Department of State as clerk and worked in the short-lived Immigration Bureau.
+He went on to serve as Secretary of the United States Legation at Lima, Peru.

 Eytinge died in Bayonne, New Jersey on 26 March 1905 and is buried in Bayview-New York Bay Cemetery.